LeapLabTHU/Pseudo-Q/README.md

       |-- mask
       |-- splits
 ```
+- ```./data/image_data/data/xxx/```: Take the Flickr30K dataset as an example, ./data/image_data/data/flickr/ shoud contain files about the dataset's validation/test annotations(bbox-query pairs download from [Gdrive](https://drive.google.com/file/d/1fVwdDvXNbH8uuq_pHD_o5HI7yqeuz0yS/view?usp=sharing)) and our generated pseudo-annotations(pseudo-samples) for this dataset.
+You should uncompress the provided pseudo-sample files and put them on the corresponding folder.
+- ```./data/image_data/Flickr30k/flickr30k-images/```: Image data for the Flickr30K dataset, please download from this [link](http://shannon.cs.illinois.edu/DenotationGraph/#:~:text=make%20face-,Downloads,-Please%20fill%20in).
+Fill the form and download the images.
+- ```./data/image_data/other/images/```: Image data for RefCOCO/RefCOCO+/RefCOCOg.
+- ```./data/image_data/referit/images/```: Image data for ReferItGame.
+- Besides, I notice the links of refcoco/refcoco+/refcocog/referit data are not available recently. **You can leave an email in [Issues#2](https://github.com/LeapLabTHU/Pseudo-Q/issues/2) and I will send you a download link**.
+- ```./data/image_data/other/refcoco/, ./data/image_data/other/refcoco+/, ./data/image_data/other/refcocog/, ./data/image_data/referit/mask/, ./data/image_data/referit/splits/```: I follow the TransVG to prepare the data and I find these folders actually are not used in training.

 2.The generated pseudo region-query pairs can be download from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/f/0c7ba8c1c0db40cfbea8/?dl=1) or you can generate it follow [instructions](./pseudo_sample_generation/README.md).
 ```